jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter9_Probability/KolmogorovAxioms.md

 * That a child picked at random has a certain height
 * the height must be defined as a *range*; probability is then the *area* within that range.

-For example, what is the probability that a child's hheight is 95cm, tot he nearest cm (ie, height is in the range [94.5, 95.5)).
+For example, what is the probability that a child's height is 95cm, to the nearest cm (ie, height is in the range [94.5, 95.5)).

 ```{image} https://raw.githubusercontent.com/jillxoreilly/StatsCourseBook_2024/main/images/Chp9_PDF3.png
 :width: 80%